ansible-collections/community.routeros/docs/docsite/rst/api-guide.rst

 The playbook also assumes that ``admin_network`` describes the network from which the HTTPS and API interface can be accessed.
 This can be for example ``192.168.1.0/24``.

-When this playbook completed successfully, you should be able to use the HTTPS admin interface (reachable in a browser from ``https://192.168.1.1/``, with the correct IP inserted), as well as the :ref:`community.routeros.api module <ansible_collections.community.routeros.api_module>` module with TLS and certificate validation enabled:
+When this playbook completed successfully, you should be able to use the HTTPS admin interface (reachable in a browser from ``https://192.168.1.1/``, with the correct IP inserted), as well as the :ansplugin:`community.routeros.api module <community.routeros.api#module>` module with TLS and certificate validation enabled:

 .. code-block:: yaml+jinja